kisanms/Live_Tracker/README.md

   - data privacy issue occurred
   - create two new policy one for delete account and second for privacy
 - **Feb 28**
+  - issued was data safety form
+  - selected device & id than it working in production

 ## 🎉 Features Implementation
 ### Admin Dashboard